fayesadev/food-pickup-midterm/README.md

 ## Project Description

 A restaurant takeout app that allows you to order food from a menu and track your order status.
 Also includes the restaurant side dashboard.
-Tech Stack: Javascript, Node, Express, PostgreSQL, Web Sockets
+Tech Stack: Javascript, SASS, jQuery, AJAX, Node, Express, PostgreSQL, Web Socket

 ## Screenshots